BawdyAnarchist/quBSD/Future_Development.md

 		- /jails/0net/usr/local/etc/dhcpd.conf
 		- Check that pf conf is updated with required dhcp port, and the simplified version

+	- JAILS_ZFS and ZUSR_ZFS ; and mountpoints changed.
+Less cumbersome, more straightforward

 ### BEST PRACTICES / FIXES / CLEANUP

+qb-destroy
+	- problem where a non-existent jail will throw all the errors.
+Like, all of them

 Cycle all scripts through shellcheck again.
+	- local variables need to be removed and func variables checked for clean/sanitary
+	- the && || constructions are NOT if/then/else
+		-- Sometimes this is fine, you're just calling messages, but other times might not be

 /usr/local/share/quBSD
 	- Needs updated in general after you're done